Hitham2496/Hitham2496.github.io/_projects/event_plotter.md

 Early forms of this module have been used by myself and colleagues in the IPPP for debugging which has prompted me to formalise the project.

-Currently the project contains classes for particles and events and reader classes for different formats including the widely used Les Houches Event (LHE) format as well as the option to write a custom reader.
+Currently the project contains classes for particles and events and plotter routines to produce plots such as those seen above.

 I would like to add much more to the project including:
 <ul>